Avngrss/Avngrss/README.md

 # Hi there 👋

 ## My name is Yura.
-I am a QA ingeener.
+I am a QA ingeener from Belarus.

 ### Portfolio https://shiny-kelpie-75c2b5.netlify.app/